Si-kaR/Java/README.md

 # Java
-Everything Java in my life will be done in this repo
+Everything Java in this repo